-SEATTLE -- Officials of a Jewish cemetery in Seattle says they've been cleaning up trash, needles, human feces left behind by RV campers and they're not going to take it anymore.
+SEATTLE -- The city of Seattle has denied a $200,000 claim filed by a Jewish cemetery that has been cleaning up trash, needles, human feces left behind by RV campers.

 Those in charge of Bikur Cholim cemetery in north Seattle blame the city’s inaction to enforce the laws for the damage.